 Reading Technology for the Blind

-The Seattle Public Library and all its books burned down in 1901, after which the librarians began to rebuild the collection.
-In 1907, the library stocked two magazines in braille, and began to circulate books in braille.
+In 1906, the Seattle Public Library (SPL) began service to blind individuals in Washington who read braille.
+By 1907, SPL stocked magazines in braille, and began to circulate embossed braille books.
 Books for the blind were expensive.
-Little Women in braille extended for four volumes and cost $14 as against about a dollar in conventional format.
-Only a large library system like Seattle's could afford to stock these titles.
+The braille version of Little Women was four volumes and cost $14 (about $450 in 2023 dollars).
+Only a large library system such as Seattle's could afford to stock them.

-The U.S. Post Office handled books for the blind free of postage, so Seattle loaned to any blind reader in the state who wanted to read.
+The U.S. Post Office handled books for the blind free of postage via the “Free Matter for the Blind” program established by Congress in 1904, making it feasible for the library to circulate materials to any blind reader in the state who wanted to read.
 By 1912, the library had 370 titles regularly used by 137 borrowers throughout the state.
 In 1912, a gift of $500 allowed the library to expand its collection further.
 Although only about three titles per week were being circulated, the library trustees and management considered this an important service.

 A Regional Resource

-In 1919, the library established a Blind Division as part of the Circulation Department, and Fanny (Reynolds) Howley (1887-1973) became its head (and only staff member).
+In 1919, SPL established a Blind Division as part of the its circulation department, and Stephanie “Fanny” (Reynolds) Howley (1887-1973) became its head (and only staff member).
 Howley would run the department for the next 34 years.
 She organized volunteers from the Junior League, the American Red Cross, and the Seattle Council of Jewish Women into a transcription service in which books in braille were produced locally.
-The volunteer component of Seattle's Library for the Blind would be an important part of the service for the next 80 years.
+The volunteer component of Seattle's Library for the Blind is an aspect of the service that continues to this day.
 The Blind Division worked out of cramped space on the second floor of the Carnegie Central Library.

 Librarian Howley also started twice-weekly reading classes with student volunteers from the University of Washington.
 The classes and the library became an important meeting place for blind persons to discuss common concerns and to socialize.